fgaz/fgaz.github.io/_drafts/hsoc-cabal-new-build-status-update-1.md

 The Haskell Summer of Code has been a wonderful experience, and I recommend it to every student who is reading this!

-It teached me so much, and I loved being able to work on an open source project as widely used as cabal (well, in the Haskell ecosystem at least :-P ).
+It taught me so much, and I loved being able to work on an open source project as widely used as cabal (well, in the Haskell ecosystem at least :-P ).

 ### The Community